viraj-kabbur/user_manuals/school-admin/create-a-class-with-realboard.md

 <figure><img src="../.gitbook/assets/Untitled design(13) (1).png" alt=""><figcaption></figcaption></figure>

-* **Description:** Custom assignments based on topics like economics, culture, history, or any subject of choice.
-Teachers can tailor the class experience by assigning specific objectives, allowing students to engage with RealLives based on curriculum needs.
+* **Description:** Custom assignments based on topics like economics, culture, history, or any subject of choice. teachers/professors can tailor the class experience by assigning specific objectives, allowing students to engage with RealLives based on curriculum needs.
 * **Purpose:** Best for highly customizable learning experiences focused on specific curriculum requirements.
 * **Action:** Click the **Create** button to begin setting up your Assignment class.